ARTSLINK INTERNATIONAL FELLOWSHIPS: GUIDELINES and APPLICATION

 Fellows expand collaboration with US organization(s) and individual artist(s) with a follow-up project in their home country, with CEC ArtsLink as a co-producing partner.

-Applicants who have been selected by the review panel are matched by CEC ArtsLink curators with arts organizations across the US that can provide a research residency experience appropriate to each candidate’s professional skills and goals.
+Applicants who have been selected by the review panel are matched by CEC ArtsLink with relevant arts organizations across the US that can provide a research residency experience appropriate to each candidate’s professional skills and goals.
 The candidate’s professional interests and contacts are carefully evaluated to ensure the best available opportunity for each ArtsLink International Fellow.
 While we take geographical and organizational preferences into consideration, Fellows should be prepared to fulfill their Fellowship in any of the fifty US states and US territories.
 In order to provide each group of Fellows with exposure to the geographic and cultural diversity of the US, we seek as broad a range of host sites as possible.

 Frequently Asked Questions